lqh929289158/MagWrist_Software/README.md

 Explanation:
    - There are 11 windows, 10 around for magnetometers, 1 in middle for motion sensors.
    - In each magetometer window, there are 3 lines, **Blue for X-axis** data, **Orange for Y-axis** data, **Green for Z-axis** data.
-   - In motion-sensor window, there would be 6 lines, 3 for accelermeter, 3 for gyroscope.
+   - In motion-sensor window, there would be 6 lines, 3 for accelermeter, 3 for gyroscope(Not shown on the picture).
    - The range of vertical axis will change automatically with the max and min value of the data so that you can watch it elegantly.
    - The range of horizontal axis will change periodically to subsitute new data for old data.

 Possible problem:
-   - All three lines of a magnetometer may keep constant(0/+-1024/+-2048).
+   - All three lines of a magnetometer may keep constant(0/+-1024/+-2048)(See Right-Up side of the picture).
 Solution: **Check the connection between embedded board and magnetometer array**.
    - Some lines or data may be unstable and change dramatically.
 Solution: The same as above.
    - All lines become frozen suddenly.
 Solution: **Close the figure, re-connect embedded board, and try again**.
-   - Only one of the line of a magnetometer keeps constant.
+   - _**Only one of the line of a magnetometer keeps constant**_.
 That's the worst case.
 Probably your sensor chip has some problem.
 Unfortunately, there is no good solution until now but changing chip.